Every rumored difference between the iPhone 13, Mini, Pro and Pro Max

 The latest buzz about the iPhone 13 lineup also came from Kuo.
-In a recent investor report, spotted by 9to5Mac, Kuo says the iPhone 13 Pro and iPhone 13 Pro Max will be available in 1TB storage.
+In a recent investor report, spotted by 9to5Mac, Kuo says the iPhone 13 Pro and iPhone 13 Pro Max will be available with 1TB of storage, a first for the iPhone.
 The iPhone 13 and iPhone 13 Mini will reportedly be available in 128GB, 256GB and 512GB options.

 Although the iPhone 13 is rumored to mirror the iPhone 12 lineup, Apple's 2021 iPhones may feature a few new design, camera and feature upgrades.
 The prices may also be a bit higher than for 2020's iPhone 12 models.